andymg/tinydraw/histogram/README.md

-# TinyDraw -- Draw one row data in SVG with histogram
+# TinyDraw -- Draw two row data in SVG with histogram

 ## Background

-We often have some similar data listed in one row like this:
+We often have some similar data listed in two row like this:

 > A 5
 > B 6.9